KQM-git/TCL/characters/pyro/yanfei.md

 | Damage Type | Skill |
 | CD | 9s |

+**Notes**
+* **Signed Edict** is **blunt** damage and shatters frozen targets.

 {% endtab %}

 {% tab title="Done Deal" %}
-Yanfei triggers a spray of intense flames that rush at nearby opponents dealing AoE Pyro DMG, granting her the maximum number of Scarlet Seals, and applying **Brilliance** to her.
+Triggers a spray of intense flames that rush at nearby opponents, dealing AoE Pyro DMG, granting Yanfei the maximum number of Scarlet Seals, and applying **Brilliance** to her.

-**Brilliance:**
-The following effects of Brilliance last until Yan Fei leaves the field or falls in battle.
+**Brilliance**\
+Has the following effects:\

-* Grants Yanfei a Scarlet Seal at fixed intervals
+• Grants Yanfei a Scarlet Seal at fixed intervals.\
-* Increases the DMG dealt by her Charged Attacks
+• Increases the DMG dealt by her Charged Attacks.\
+The effects of **Brilliance** will end if Yanfei leaves the field or falls in battle.

 | Effect | Burst |
 | :--- | :--- |